wundercorp/agent-midi/README.md

 # Agent MIDI - Virtual Agentic Keyboard

 Agent MIDI is a native Swift programmable MIDI deck for macOS.
 It runs as an independent virtual MIDI keyboard and can also be embedded inside a SwiftUI IDE.
+Join the Discord for any issues or troubleshooting https://discord.gg/w6htGsCkx6

 Inspired by @xikhar | http://x.com/xikhar